Are Elephants Considered Good Luck in Vietnamese? Discover Here!

 Rescue and rehabilitation centers play a vital role in providing care for elephants that have been affected by human activities or are in need of medical attention.
 These centers rescue elephants from captivity or abusive situations and provide them with veterinary care, rehabilitation, and, if possible, release them back into the wild.
 Additionally, these centers offer educational programs and opportunities for the public to learn about elephants and their conservation.

-ALSO READ Do Asian Cultures Consider Black Cats Good Luck?
+ALSO READ Is a Black Bear Crossing the Road Good Luck?
 Discover Here!

 Community Engagement and Sustainable Practices